Solvetronix/MacSSH/README.md

-# MacSSH - SSH Terminal & File Manager
+# MacSSH - Professional SSH Terminal & File Manager for macOS

+> **🚀 The easiest way to manage SSH connections and remote files on your Mac**

-MacSSH is a native macOS application for managing SSH connections with a built-in file manager for working with remote files and folders.
+MacSSH combines the power of a professional SSH terminal with an intuitive file manager, making remote server management simple and efficient.

+## ✨ **Why Choose MacSSH?**

+- **🔐 One-Click SSH Connections** - Connect to servers instantly with saved profiles
+- **📁 Visual File Browser** - Browse remote files like in Finder
+- **💻 Built-in Terminal** - Professional SwiftTerm terminal with copy/paste support
+- **📝 Smart File Editing** - Open files in VS Code/Cursor with auto-sync
+- **🔄 Auto Updates** - Always get the latest version automatically
+- **🎯 Zero Configuration** - Works out of the box with macOS

 ## 🚀 **INSTALLATION GUIDE** 🚀